Lessons I've Learned In My First Year Full-Time

 When we had our daughter in 2013, staying at home with her was just a pipe dream.

-I was always tired.
+As a “morning person” through and through - I was always tired.
 I never had enough sleep.
-And I’m talking on the verge of what felt like complete sleep deprivation some days.
+I often felt on the verge of complete sleep deprivation some days.

 18 months later, I was incredibly fortunate to take a part-time day-shift position with my employer.
 Unfortunately, it was a pretty big pay cut, so with enormous encouragement and support from my husband, we decided to it was the right time to take my “photography hobby” to the next level and start my business.